jensheukers/Aquarite3D/README.md

 A example Meta file can be found in game/res/example.meta

 ## Creating Model Files
 Model files are stored as .amod files in Aquarite3D.
-These files can contain multiple models, but it is not necessary to store all models in 1 file.
+These files can contain multiple models, but it is not necessary to store all models in 1 file, a model file also uses the 'radius' & 'ignoreFrustum' variables for frustum culling purposes.

 To create model files you need to have a mesh and a material, these should be specified in the .meta file A model can hold multiple meshes and materials, a model should be difined in this order: